matomo-org/developer-documentation/docs/security-in-piwik.md

 * Some servers will disable PHP functions for (undisclosed) security reasons.
 Replacement functions can sometimes be found in **libs/upgradephp/upgrade.php**, including `_parse_ini_file()`, `_glob()`, `_fnmatch()`, and `_readfile()`.
 The functions `safe_serialize()` and `safe_unserialize()` are like the built-in functions, but won't serialize & unserialize objects.
 TODO: is this useful at all? for security or for something else?

-TODO: what about: "Handle user/untrusted input & Handling output" both in plugins.md security section
+TODO: what about: "Handle user/untrusted input & Handling output" both in plugins.md security section. don't know what it means.

 ## Learn more